w3f/Grants-Program/applications/LiquiDot.md

 - We see LiquiDOT growing into a core piece of DeFi infrastructure within the Polkadot ecosystem.
 As more and more parachains, DEXes, and assets come emerge, managing liquidity across them will only get more fragmented and time-consuming.
 Our goal is to solve that with a single, reliable platform that lets users automate their LP strategies, manage risk, and move seamlessly between chains.
 By integrating closely with Polkadot ecosystem, we aim to offer truly multichain liquidity management from day one.
 In the long run, we hope LiquiDOT can help lower the barrier to entry for new users, support better capital efficiency for experienced ones, and ultimately encourage deeper participation in Polkadot-based DeFi.

-## ℹ️ Additional Information

-Here you can add any additional information that you think is relevant to this application, such as:

-- Work you have already done (Remention with claude)
-- Other funding you may have applied for (Maybe mention Moonbeam)

-Remember that the Fast-Grants Programme is designed as a first step for promising projects.
-We're looking for projects that can continue to grow beyond this initial funding.